Do home remedies for getting rid of cockroaches actually work?

 Do Home Remedies for Cockroaches Really Work?

 Home remedies for cockroaches are often the first solution people look for when discovering these nightmarish pests in your home.

 After all, if household items are enough to keep cockroaches at bay, you can save yourself the time and cost of hiring a professional exterminator, right?

 BUT, there’s a reason why you never see pest control professionals employing home remedies.

-Many of these “remedies” are unreliable or untrue, and some can even make your situation worse.
-Spending precious time trying home remedies that don’t work instead of calling the exterminator will give the cockroaches in your home time to quickly breed and multiply.
-This results in an infestation that gets harder and harder to get rid of.
+Many of these “remedies” are unreliable, untrue, or make your situation worse.
+Spending precious time trying home remedies that aren’t effective instead of calling the exterminator will give the cockroaches in your home time to quickly breed and multiply.
+This results in an infestation that gets more challenging to get rid of.